 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptospiridium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+Immuno-compromised persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly

-The table below lists all the drinking water contaminants that were detected between January 1 and December 31, 2014 (unless other wise noted).
+The table below lists all the drinking water contaminants that were detected between January 1 and December 31, 2016 (unless otherwise noted).
 The presence of the contaminants in the water does not necessarily indicate that the water poses a health risk.